Thermal Emission of Gravitational Waves from Weak to Strong Coupling: Thermal emission rate at weak coupling

-For our perturbative analysis, we will take advantage of the generalization of the perturbative calculations of \cite{ghiglieri2015gravitational,ghiglieri2020gravitational} to a theory with arbitrary gauge group, Weyl fermion and scalar content performed in~\cite{ringwald2021gravitational}.
-As it is well known, computing thermal correlators in perturbation theory for all possible values of the external momentum is a complicated task that requires different approximation for different momentum regions.
-Here, as in \cite{ghiglieri2015gravitational,ghiglieri2020gravitational,ringwald2021gravitational}, we will only focus on the region where the momentum of the correlator is much larger than de Debye thermal mass, $k\gtrsim m(T)$, since it is in this region when the perturbative thermal emission rate is maximal.
-In this momentum range, the complete leading order result of \cite{ghiglieri2020gravitational} for the spin-2 projection fo the Energy-Momentum tensor two point function in \eqref{eq:production-rate} was extended for a general SU(N) gauge theory\footnote{The analysis in \cite{ringwald2021gravitational} allowed arbitrary gauge groups.
-We restrict their analysis to $SU(N_c)$ theories to lighten the discussion.} in \cite{ringwald2021gravitational} to be
+For our perturbative analysis, we will take advantage of the generalization of the perturbative calculations of~\cite{ghiglieri2015gravitational,ghiglieri2020gravitational} to a theory with arbitrary gauge group, Weyl fermion and scalar content performed in~\cite{ringwald2021gravitational}.
+As it is well known, computing thermal correlators in perturbation theory for all possible values of the external momentum is a complicated task that requires different approximations for different momentum regions.
+Here, as in~\cite{ghiglieri2015gravitational,ghiglieri2020gravitational,ringwald2021gravitational}, we will only focus on the region where the momentum of the correlator is much larger than the Debye thermal mass, $k\gtrsim m(T)$, since it is in this region where the perturbative thermal emission rate is maximal.
+In this momentum range, the complete leading-order result of~\cite{ghiglieri2020gravitational} for the spin-2 projection of the energy-momentum tensor\footnote{The analysis in~\cite{ghiglieri2020gravitational} did not include the so-called ``improvement terms" of the energy-momentum tensor~\cite{Callan:1970ze}, which arise as a result of the coupling of scalar fields to the Ricci tensor.
+Those terms have an important effect on the radiation pattern by an external source~\cite{Fiol:2019woe}.
+However, they are either longitudinal or vanish for light-like momenta, and therefore do not contribute to $T^\text{TT}_{ij}$.} two point function appearing in Eq.~\eqref{eq:production-rate} was extended in~\cite{ringwald2021gravitational} for a general $SU(N_c)$ gauge theory\footnote{The analysis in~\cite{ringwald2021gravitational} allowed arbitrary gauge groups.
+We restrict their analysis to $SU(N_c)$ theories to lighten the discussion.} to give

-where $T_\text{Ad}=N_c$, $T_i$ and $T_\alpha$ are the Dynkin indexes of the Adjoint representation of the gauge group, and the individual gauge representation of the scalar and fermion fields respectively.
-The four two-loop functions $\eta_{gg}(\hat k)$, $\eta_{sg}(\hat k)$, $\eta_{fg}(\hat k)$, $\eta_{sf}(\hat k)$, involve diagrams with only gauge fields, scalar and gauge fields, fermions and gauge fields, and scalars and fermions, respectively (their full description and mathematical definition is given in Ref.~\cite{ghiglieri2020gravitational}).
-In addition, the ``hard thermal loop'' (HTL) resummation function $\hat\eta_\text{HTL}$, is given by
+where $T_\text{Ad}=N_c$, $T_i$ and $T_\alpha$ are the Dynkin indices of the Adjoint representation of the gauge group, and of the individual gauge representations of the scalar and fermion fields, respectively.
+The four two-loop functions $\eta_{gg}(\hat k)$, $\eta_{sg}(\hat k)$, $\eta_{fg}(\hat k)$, $\eta_{sf}(\hat k)$, involve diagrams with only gauge fields, scalar and gauge fields, fermions and gauge fields, and scalars and fermions, respectively (their full description and mathematical definition can be found in~\cite{ghiglieri2020gravitational}).
+In addition, the ``hard thermal loop'' (HTL) resummation function $\hat\eta_\text{HTL}$ is given by